KSP-KOS/KSLib/doc/lib_navball.md

 args:
   1) a Vessel, such as ``SHIP``.
-  2) can be a vector,direction,vessel,part,or geoposition.
+  2) can be a vector, direction, vessel,part, eoposition, or waypoint.
     * if not a vector arg_2 will be converted into a vector by the function ``type_to_vector``
-  3) can be a vector,direction,vessel,part,or geoposition.
+  3) can be a vector, direction, vessel,part, eoposition, or waypoint.
-    * if not a vector arg 3 will be converted into a vector by the function ``type_to_vector``
+    * if not a vector arg_3 will be converted into a vector by the function ``type_to_vector``

 returns:
   *  a number of degrees in the range [-180..180]

 description:
-  * Returns the relative heading of arg 3, with arg_2 treated as north, with the horizon defined by arg_1.
+  * Returns the relative heading of arg_3, with arg_2 treated as north, with the horizon defined by arg_1.
-    Will be positive if arg 3 to the "east" of arg_2, and negative if arg 3 is to the "west" of arg_2
+    Will be positive if arg_3 to the "east" of arg_2, and negative if arg_3 is to the "west" of arg_2

 ### type_to_vector

 args:
   1) a Vessel, such as ``SHIP``.
-  2) the type to be converted can be a vector,direction,vessel,part,or geoposition.
+  2) the type to be converted can be a vector, direction, vessel,part, eoposition, or waypoint.

 returns:
   * if arg_2 is of type "vector", will return the vector normalized.